solaris-wm/solaris-engine/docs/source/system_overview.rst

 TODO: @daohanlu add more details.

-The controller bot, spectator bot, and ``act_recording`` all share the ``solaris-engine-base`` Docker image that has both Node and Python environments set up.
+The controller bot, spectator bot, and ``act_recording`` Docker containers all share the ``solaris-engine-base`` Docker image that has both Node and Python environments set up.
 The Minecraft server uses the publicly available ``itzg/minecraft-server`` Docker image.

-All postprocessing after all Docker Compose instances finish happens on the host inside the conda environment created by `env.yaml <https://github.com/georgysavva/mc-multiplayer-data/tree/release/env.yaml>`_ file.
+All postprocessing happens on the host inside the conda environment created by `env.yaml <https://github.com/solaris-wm/solaris-engine/blob/dev/env.yaml>`_ file.